Install JFrog CLI Plugins

-Install or upgrade a JFrog CLI plugin from the plugins registry.
+Install or upgrade a JFrog CLI plugin from the JFrog CLI Plugins Registry.

 Synopsis